ptorru/octoml-cli-tutorials/tutorials/README.md

-# Demos
+# End-to-end examples

-The demos in this directory will walk you through:
+The examples in this directory will walk you through:

 - ML model container generation using the `octoml` CLI
 - Local container deployment and inference via docker